Portfolio

 A unit to enable a standard Gems head to be used as an Animatronic head on a standard body.

 Using the Gaze-Control allows the figure to be given different personalities by simply adjusting the control knobs.
-In addition external devices can initiate one or two triggered behaviors.
+In addition external devices can initiate one or two triggered behaviours.

 A pig on a lead had to turn the Butt in a circle whilst off-stage someone had to fire an arrow into the bullseye then a second arrow had to split the first.